Akshaykapoor/assignment/README.md

 ##Steps to do:

-This assumes you have vagrant installed and can spin up VMs and vagrant box to instantiate the same
+This assumes you have vagrant installed and can spin up VMs and vagrant box to instantiate the same.
-I've used Virtualbox
+I've used Virtualbox and ubuntu 12.04

 1. vagrant box add precise64 https://files.hashicorp.com/precise64.box
 2. git clone https://github.com/Akshaykapoor/assignment.git